-Percentage of pupils achi eving a good level of development at th e end of EYFS
+Percentage of pupils achieving a g good level of development at the end of EYES

 Masefield Red Lane National

-73% 53 % 71 %
+61% 53 % 72 %

-Masefield EYFS pupils' good level of development is 2% above National and 85% of pupils make expected progress in all areas of learning.
+Masefield EYFS pupils' good level of development is 11% below National in 2018.
+Usually this is in line with National, however this cohort was significantly lower than other years due to a falling birth rate and the cohort had a higher number of pupils that were on the SEND register.
+However 85% of pupils made expected progress in all areas of learning.

 Red Lane EYFS pupils' good level of development is lower than National but the pupils on entry to Nursery and Reception data is well below National expectations.
-At least 88% make more than expected progress in all areas of learning.
+At least 88% made more than expected progress in all areas of learning.

-Percentage of pupils achi eving the phonic standard at the end o f Year 1
+Percentage of pupils achieving the phonic standard at the end of Year 1

 Masefield Red Lane National

-75% 77% 81%
+80% 75% 83%